nent/nent/packages/core/src/components/n-content-template/usage/json.md

-You can provide the data to use for this component directly in-line using a inner script tag.
+You can provide the data to use for this element directly in-line using a inner script tag.

 ```html
 <n-content-template>